bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 ==========================

 Some CGI's have the ability to use more than one template.
-For example, :file:`buglist.cgi` can output itself as RDF, or as two formats of HTML (complex and simple).
-The mechanism that provides this feature is extensible.
+For example, :file:`buglist.cgi` can output itself as two formats of HTML (complex and simple).
+Each of these is a separate template.
+The mechanism that provides this feature is extensible - you can create new templates to add new formats.

-Bugzilla can support different types of output, which again can have multiple formats.
-In order to request a certain type, you can append the &ctype=<contenttype> (such as rdf or html) to the :file:`<cginame>.cgi` URL.
-If you would like to retrieve a certain format, you can use the &format=<format>
+You might use this feature to e.g. add a custom bug entry form for a particular subset of users or a particular type of bug.

-(such as simple or complex) in the URL.
+Bugzilla can also support different types of output - e.g. bugs are available as HTML and as XML, and this mechanism is extensible also to add new content types.
+However, instead of using such interfaces or enhancing Bugzilla to add more, you would be better off using the :ref:`apis` to integrate with Bugzilla.

 To see if a CGI supports multiple output formats and types, grep the CGI for ``get_format``.
-If it's not present, adding multiple format/type support isn't too hard - see how it's done in other CGIs, e.g. config.cgi.
+If it's not present, adding multiple format/type support isn't too hard - see how it's done in other CGIs, e.g. :file:`config.cgi`.

 To make a new format template for a CGI which supports this, open a current template for